add2cal/docs/src/recipes/rsvp.md

 With the previous steps, your RSVP form is already working and can collect data.

-However, it still uses the default email templates and landingpage style.
+However, it still uses the default email templates.
 Nothing wrong with that!
 It is designed to fit any use case.

 **But let's be honest - customizing this makes a lot of sense!**